guiaramos/tindev/README.md

 Users table:
 Now, with the server settings ready, I created the first model that is charge to keep the users registration.
 The idea is to use the GitHub API to get the informations from the users, once the user have to have a GitHub account.
 The Schema was set as: name, user, bio and avatar.
-After some researchs, I created then the API connection inside the controller using [axios][axios-url] that execute the following:
+After some researchs, I created then the API connection inside the controller using [axios][axios-url] module to help execute the following:

 1. gets the user name from the app API.
 2. posts the user name on the GitHub API.